Battle of Callinicum: Prelude

 The Persian army crossed the frontier at Circesium on the Euphrates and marched north.
 As they neared Callinicum, Belisarius set out to follow them as they advanced westwards.
 Belisarius' forces consisted of about 5,000 men and another 3,000 Ghassanid Arab allies, for the remainder of his army had been left to secure Dara.
 The Byzantines blocked the Persian advance at Chalcis, where reinforcements under Hermogenes also arrived, bringing the Byzantine force to some 20,000 men.
 The Persians were forced to withdraw to the east, followed by the Byzantines.
+In spite of Belisarius orders, Sunicas' forces successfully raided the Persian army near Gabbulon.
+Hermogenes was also inclined to harass the Persian retreat; this attitude was apparently motivated by the killing of captives by Al-Mundhir when his army ravaged Syria in 529.

 The battle would occur on Easter Sunday, and the convention at the time was to fast on the day and well into the night.
 Due to this, if Belisarius were to give battle he would have to fight using hungry troops.
 Azarethes sent a message to Belisarius asking him to honor the fast for the sake of the Christians and Jews in his army, as well as the Christian forces of Belisarius himself.
 Belisarius was willing to agree and originally intended to drive off the Persians without a risky battle.
 The Byzantine troops, however, were over-confident after their recent victories at Dara and Satala and clamored for battle.
 After failing to convince his men, and realizing they would possibly mutiny unless he agreed, Belisarius prepared his force for battle.

 Deployment

 The two armies met outside Callinicum on 19 April 531.
 Belisarius anchored his left flank on the Euphrates, composed of the Byzantine heavy infantry under the command of the emperor Justinian's bodyguard Petrus.
 The Byzantine cavalry was stationed in the center, many of which were cataphracts under the command of Ascan.
 Next were the Lycaonian and/or Isaurian infantry under Stephanacius and Longinus, positioned such that their right was anchored on a rising slope occupied by the army's right wing, which consisted of the 5,000 allied Ghassanid cavalry.
 Belisarius himself took up a position in the center of his army.
 Unlike his deployment at Dara, he concentrated his best cavalry in the center and the infantry and allied cavalry on the wings, possibly because he anticipated the infantry and Ghassanid cavalry could flee.

 Azarethes, who was an "exceptionally able warrior" according to Byzantine historian and chronicler Procopius, chose a more conventional deployment by dividing his army into three equal parts: the allied Lakhmid cavalry under Al-Mundhir forming the Sasanian left wing, opposing the Ghassanids, while his own cavalry formed the center and right flank.
-It is possible that he also held an reserve of elite Aswaran behind his center.
+It is possible that he also held a reserve of elite Aswaran behind his center.